Corporate Anti-Corruption Enforcement Trends in Russia

 As the Supreme Court explained, one of the conditions for bringing such charges against a company is the presence of instructions, knowledge or approval by authorised persons of the company of the commission of the actions.
 Another essential condition for bringing charges is an ‘economic or other (for instance, reputational) interest’ in the commission of the illegal action.

-The below enforcement overview covers legal practice in 2019 and 2018, as the register for 2020 is currently still under construction and does not yet contain full information for the reporting period.
-Our preliminary review of the cases in the register for 2020 confirm the trends outlined below.
+The below enforcement overview covers legal practice in the past couple of years.
+Our preliminary review of the cases in the register for 2021 to 2022 confirms the trends outlined below.

 Overall state of legal practice in the application of article 19.28

-The decreased interest of law enforcement authorities in prosecuting corruption offences with a bribe below 10,000 roubles in 2019 is bound to have an effect on the number of cases initiated under article 19.28.
+The decreased interest of law enforcement authorities in prosecuting corruption offences with a bribe below 10,000 roubles is bound to have an effect on the number of cases initiated under article 19.28.

-Second, we assume that in 2019, the implementation of note 5 to article 19.28 gathered speed, allowing companies to avoid liability by assisting with the detection and investigation of violations.
+Second, we assume that in 2019 the implementation of note 5 to article 19.28 gathered speed, allowing companies to avoid liability by assisting with the detection and investigation of violations and therefore impacting the figures for 2019 and thereafter.

 As far as we know, there is no one publicly available source of information concerning article 19.28 cases that were not brought on the basis of note 5; however, analysing the available information on practice under article 19.28, we see an increase in those cases, which could also partially explain the overall reduction in cases brought under article 19.28.

-Thus, in our view, the reduction in the number of cases brought under article 19.28 in 2019 could be the result of an overall improvement in legal practice and a long-awaited refocusing of attention by law enforcement on more significant crimes.
+In our view, the reduction in the number of cases brought under article 19.28 in 2019 could be the result of an overall improvement in legal practice and a long-awaited refocusing of attention by law enforcement on more significant crimes.
+The covid-19 pandemic that started in early 2020 contributed to the overall trend by making it difficult for the law enforcement authorities to initiate new cases.
+This likely explains why the prosecution figures stabilised at around the same level as those in 2019, without any significant growth.

 Enforcement highlights and trends